MatetlotDev/ExpeditionFinder/README.md

-## --- This application is actually in development, please contact me if you have any question ---
+## --- The mockups of this application are being created, development will begin soon, please contact me if you have any question ---

 # Expedetion Finder